THE GLORIOUS

 scholarly technique that applies to only one book!

-Further, the form-critical approach tends to treat the Gospels as
+Further, the form-critical approach tends to

 strings of beads: and this they are clearly not.
-As we've seen with
+As we've seen

-Matthew and Luke, the gospels are well-structured books with
+Matthew and Luke, the gospels are well-structured books

 every line working in harmony with the authors overall message.
-Form

-criticism tends to overlook the big picture: we're missing the forest,
+criticism tends to overlook the big picture: we're missing the

 not for the trees, but because we're only looking at the leaves.

-The next major 20th century fad in Gospel studies was redaction
+The next major 20th century fad in Gospel studies

 criticism.
-Redaction criticsm assumes that the 4-document
+Redaction criticism assumes that the 4-document

 hypothesis is basically correct.
 If so, say the redaction

-Matthew and Luke from the "redaction" material, Matthew and Luke's
+Matthew and Luke from the "redaction" material, Matthew and

 additions.
-Want to know what Matthew and Luke are up to?
+Want to know what Matthew and Luke are up

 Look at how they've changed the Marcan stories.
-One can also look
+One can

-at the changes Matthew and Luke have made to Q. And you can even
+at the changes Matthew and Luke have made to Q. And you

 do source criticism with Mark!
-If you're clever enough, you can
+If you're clever enough,

-divided Mark also into source and redaction material and figure out
+divided Mark also into source and redaction material and figure

 Mark's meaning by looking at what he's added to his original